containous/slides/demo/konvoy/demo-virtual-event/README.md

 ### Install Traefik v2

-* Helm chart is in the repo (frozen state).
+* Helm chart is in the repo (frozen state + customizations).
 Otherwise get it at <https://github.com/containous/traefik-helm-chart>.

 * Install it with the following: